cs1302uga/cs1302-c4-alpha/README.rst

 1. Do one final pass through the project document to make sure that you didn't miss anything.
 2. Run your code through your test cases one last time.
 3. Check your |code_style|_.
-4. Run your code through the provided ``ConnectFourTester.java`` program and ensure that all test cases are passed.
+4. Run your code through the ``ConnectFourTester.java`` program and ensure that all of your test cases are passed.
 5. Play your game using the provided ``ConnectFourCLI.java`` program.
 6. Check your |code_style|_ one last time.
 7. `Submit your code <#submission-instructions>`_ on Odin.